Al Shifa medical complex After 14 days of siege by the Israeli forces. © MSF.

 On top of the casualty toll caused by the bombardments and fighting, there are many ‘silent killings’ – people who have succumbed to entirely preventable conditions or had their healthcare disrupted due to the conflict: dialysis patients who can’t receive treatment, noncommunicable diseases patients left untreated, pregnant women with complications who can’t find treatment.

-Since the start of the war, MSF staff and patients have had to leave 14 different health structures.
+Since the start of the war, MSF staff and patients have had to leave 20 different health structures and have endured 50 violent incidents.

-The violent incidents include airstrikes damaging hospitals, tanks being fired at agreed deconflicted shelters, ground offensives into medical centres, and convoys fired upon.
+These include airstrikes damaging hospitals, tanks being fired at agreed deconflicted shelters, ground offensives into medical centres and convoys fired upon.
 These incidents show the blatant disregard of medical humanitarian action and failure of deconfliction measures.

 Healthcare and humanitarian workers have been repeatedly attacked.

-As Nov.
-5, 2024, over 1,000 health workers in Gaza have been killed since October 2023, according to the UN.
-At least 318 aid workers, the vast majority Palestinian, have been killed in Gaza since the start of the war.
-Eight MSF colleagues have been killed since the start of the war, two during the month of October 2024.
+Since the war began, over 1,400 health workers in Gaza have been killed, according to the UN.
+At least 418 humanitarian workers, the vast majority Palestinian, have been killed.
+Eleven MSF colleagues have been killed since the start of the war.
+We condemn these killings in the strongest possible terms.

 In the West Bank, unpredictable and recurrent violent incursions from Israeli forces have a huge impact on the provision of healthcare.